ashtanmistal/minecraftUBC/new_approach.md

 ### Hiking Trails

 Most hiking trails will have been missed in the DEM.
 Every sidewalk marked as a trail will be laid overtop of the DEM (replacing the top blocks with a trail type matched to block type), with signs placed at trailheads and the trail name as the sign data.

+___

+## Placement Order

+The order of block placement is as follows, to avoid mistakes in terrain generation:
+1. Voxelized and colourized DEM
+2. Road markings and hiking trails
+3. Trees
+4. Buildings (any overlapping blocks will replace tree data)
+5. Road signs

+___